dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Was looking into canvas and how to create an exploring kind of area with it for freecodecamp dungeon crawler game.

 **Thoughts**: I am not exactly sure as to how this is going to work.. this is something that I have been confused with for quite some time.
 So I hope by completing this I can understand some things about this.

+### Day 42: Feb-13-18 Tuesday
+**Today's Progress**: Was looking into depth first back tracker maze generation algorithm and a implementaion video of it by coding train.

+**Thoughts**: Hope all this KD will end by tomorrow and soon have an awesome game.